BanForFun/react-select-table/docs/core.md

 ### Actions

 The action creators are accessible from a `TableActions` instance.
 The constructor takes the table [name](#name-string) as a parameter.
+The dispatched actions have a `table` property that contains the name that was passed to the constructor.

-The action types are static and exported from `TableActions`.
+The action types are static variables of the `TableActions` class.

 ```javascript
 import { TableActions } from "react-select-table";